OK Partizan

 Odbojkaški klub Partizan (Volleyball club Partizan) commonly known as OK Partizan, is a volleyball club from Belgrade, Serbia.
 OK Partizan is a part of JSD Partizan.
 The club formed in 1946.
 In its history, Partizan won 12 national championships, 9 cups and 1 supercup.
-The women club formed in 1950.
+The women's club formed in 1950.
 In its history, it won 9 national championships, 2 cups and 2 supercups.
 The female team ceased to exist in 1972. but was re-established in 2016.

 One of the best volleyball players in the world, Ivan Miljković, started his professional career with OK Partizan.